haziz1983/cognitive-social-crm/README.md

 # Monitor Twitter feeds to better understand customer sentiment using Watson Assistant, Tone Analyzer, and Natural Language Understanding

 In this code pattern, our server application subscribes to a Twitter feed as configured by the user.
-Each tweet received will be analyzed for emotional tone and sentiment, and the intent of the tweet will be determined by the Watson Assistant service.
+Each tweet received will be analyzed for emotional tone and sentiment.
 All data is stored in a Cloudant database, with the opportunity to store historical data as well.
 The resulting analysis is presented in a Web UI as a series of graphs and charts.

 When the reader has completed this code pattern, they will understand how to:

 - Run an application that monitors a Twitter feed.
+- Secure the application using App ID to secure the data.
-- Send the tweets to Watson Tone Analyzer, Assistant, and Natural Language Understanding for processing and analysis.
+- Send the tweets to Watson Tone Analyzer and Natural Language Understanding for processing and analysis.
 - Store the information in a Cloudant database.
 - Present the information in a Angular and nodejs web UI.
 - Capture and analyze social media for a specified Twitter handle or hashtag and let Watson analyze the content.